Poudingue/Fbx2Mitsuba/README.md

-# ASE2Mitsuba
+# Max2Mitsuba

-A conversion from 3Dsmax to the Mitsuba renderer.
+A converter from 3dsmax scenes to mitsuba renderer scenes.

-My approach for now is to export in ASE (Ascii Scene Export), and convert as much info as possible into a Mitsuba renderer file.
+Howto :
+- export the 3dsmax scene to ase and fbx (for now with the file name being «simplecube»)
+- install python if you don't have it already
+- use ase2xml and fbx2xml
+- use plybuilder and asexml2mitsubaxml

 ase2xml.py can be used to convert the ase into xml. fbx2xml.py does the same from an fbx file.